 5) Sugar Substitutes

 Sometimes, you may like to use a sweetener for baking or the occasional special treat.
-There are so many sweeteners out there (many harmful or very similar to white sugar), so be careful what you choose.
+There are so many sweeteners out there (many of which are harmful or very similar to white sugar), so be careful about what you choose.

 I usually suggest one of the following four substitutes:

-Blackstrap molasses contains small amounts of iron and b vitamins and is a wonderful substitute.
-Especially for women who may be borderline anemic or those who are vegetarian.
+Blackstrap molasses contains small amounts of iron and B vitamins, making it a wonderful substitute.
+Especially for women who may be borderline anemic or those who are vegetarians.

 Small quantities of honey can be used because it contains vitamins and minerals.
 It’s still high in sugar, so moderation is advised if trying to decrease overall sugar intake.
 As an extra note, Ayurveda recommends not cooking or heating honey.